 During my second transformation (while in my late 30’s and early 40’s) I didn’t use supplements at all.
 I just ate a good diet and trained smart.
 It was my best transformation by far.

-During my last transformation (late 60’s to early 70’s), I experimented with “pre-workout” (energy) supplements.
-I discovered (after spending a lot of money) that a simple smoothie with “beets” (and other natural ingredients) worked just as well – and were a lot less expensive.
+During my last transformation (the late ’60s to early ’70s), I experimented with “pre-workout” (energy) supplements.
+I discovered (after spending a lot of money) that a simple smoothie with “beets” (and other natural ingredients) worked just as well – and was a lot less expensive.

 Because of my advanced age, I currently take supplements that enhance my “immune” system.